1xyz/coolbeans-k8s/doc/Guide.md

 How to run Coolbeans in Kubernetes - A step by step guide
 ==========================================================

-This repository provides an example setup to run coolbeans on kubernetes.
+This guide provides an example setup to run coolbeans on kubernetes.

 - [Objectives](#objectives)
 - [Requirements](#requirements)